These Guinness brownies are moist and nutty and include a secret ingredient that amps up the flavor – Guinness Beer!

-- Pour the melted chocolate and butter into a large bowl or stand mixer.
+- Pour the melted chocolate and butter into a large bowl.
 Add in the cooled beer, sugar, eggs and vanilla and beat until the sugar has dissolved.

-- Mix in the flour and baking soda.
+- Mix in the flour and baking soda using a hand mixer.
 The batter should be glossy with no bubbles.

-- Pour the batter into the prepared pan and top with the chopped hazelnuts.
+- Pour the batter into the prepared pan and top with an even layer of chopped hazelnuts.

 - Bake for 45 minutes until a toothpick inserted in the center comes out clean.